AlloyCI/alloy_ci/doc/variables/README.md

 If a job isn't working as expected, this can make the problem difficult to investigate; in these cases, you can enable debug tracing in `.alloy-ci.json`.
-Available on Runner v1.7+, this feature enables the shell's execution trace, resulting in a verbose job trace listing all commands that were run, variables that were set, etc.
+This feature enables the shell's execution trace, resulting in a verbose job trace listing all commands that were run, variables that were set, etc.